JoshGlasson/JoshsBlog/content/2021-02-02-system_design_interview_pt3.md

 Cookies are text files stored on your machine and are used to keep track of persistent data across a websites pages.
 Sessions make use of cookies too, however the cookie is used to store a key which is then used to lookup the information on the server instead.
 Sessions are not stored indefinitely, and usually expire once you close the page.

 LocalStorage is a way of storing data locally on the clients computer, via the use of key/value pairs.
 LocalStorage can be accessed by JavaScript and HTML5, and is only kept locally.
 My blog makes use of LocalStorage to remember your choice of Light or Dark mode across visits to the site.
 SessionStorage is similar in using key/value pairs, but this data is only kept until the page is closed.

+Having it as key/value pairs means it's easy to use in other parts of the code, for example I use the theme when generating embedded tweets so that the theme of the tweet matches that of the blog.

 # CDN (Content Delivery Network)